- Home

 Meet & Greet Private Airport Transfer - Edinburgh

 Your tour includes a private transfer from Edinburgh Airport to your Downtown Hotel.
-Once you have collected your luggage, proceed through to the Arrivals Hall, to meet your driver.
+Once you have picked up your luggage, proceed through to the Arrivals Hall to meet your driver.
 You will be quickly escorted outside, where your ride awaits.
-Before you know it, you will have arrived at your Downtown Edinburgh Hotel, and have completely bypassed the endless searching for the right airport shuttle, bus or taxi.
+Before you know it, you will have arrived at your Downtown Edinburgh Hotel, completely bypassing endless searching for the right airport shuttle, bus, or taxi.

 Must-See Sites